IGR J12580+0134: A Possible Repeated Partial Tidal Disruption Event Inferred from Late-Time Radio Re-brightenin: Results and Discussion

 \subsection{Possible Explanations for the Lack of an X-ray Counterpart to the Second Flare}

 The lack of a statistically significant X-ray brightening during the second radio flare does not necessarily imply the absence of accretion activity.
+Within a repeated pTDE scenario, the 2016 event need not produce an X-ray flare comparable to the 2011 event.
+The amount of stellar material stripped during each encounter may differ substantially, leading to a different fallback rate and hence a different accretion-powered X-ray luminosity.
+In this picture, the second partial disruption could have been intrinsically weaker, shorter-lived, and/or softer in X-rays, while still generating an outflow whose interaction with the CNM produced the observed radio rebrightening.
 Swift/XRT observations obtained around the epoch of the radio rebrightening had limited photon counts, requiring the co-addition of multiple datasets to achieve an adequate signal-to-noise ratio.
-Consequently, an intrinsically faint or short-lived X-ray episode may have remained undetected.
+Sparse temporal coverage would therefore make such an intrinsically faint or short-lived X-ray episode even more difficult to detect.

-One plausible explanation is that the peak of the accretion-powered emission occurred prior to the available X-ray observations.
+One natural possibility is that the accretion-powered X-ray peak occurred before the available X-ray observations.
 In TDEs, X-ray radiation is generally expected to trace the fallback and early accretion phases, whereas radio emission typically arises from the delayed interaction between the outflow and the surrounding medium \citep{Rees1988}.
-If the second partial disruption followed a similar evolutionary sequence, the onset of accretion could have preceded the observed rise of the radio flare, leaving the X-ray peak missed by sparse temporal coverage.
+If the second partial disruption followed a similar evolutionary sequence, the onset of renewed accretion could have preceded the observed rise of the radio flare, such that the X-ray peak was missed by the sparse temporal coverage.
+This timing effect would be especially important if the second X-ray episode was already weaker or shorter-lived than the 2011 outburst.

 Obscuration may also play a secondary role.
 The first flare exhibited a heavily absorbed spectrum with a hydrogen column density of $N_{\rm H} \sim 7\times10^{22} \mathrm{cm^{-2}}$ \citep{nikolajuk2013tidal}, demonstrating that substantial line-of-sight material can exist in this system while still allowing detectable hard X-ray emission.
 However, obscuration alone is unlikely to fully account for the non-detection unless the intrinsic luminosity of the second event was lower or its spectrum significantly softer than that of the 2011 outburst.
+Obscuration is therefore interpreted as a secondary effect rather than the primary mechanism responsible for the contrasting X-ray behaviours exhibited by the two episodes.
 A reduced fallback mass during the second encounter would naturally lead to a weaker accretion flow, consistent with the expectations for repeated partial tidal stripping.